-It cannot be because such programs are rare.
-As they say on npr, "let's do the numbers."
-Sure enough, some combinatorial symbolic systems have been constructed, over the years, of just the sort envisaged (and defended) by Fodor, Pylyshyn, and others on the symbolic side of the debate.
-Logic-based programs, theorem provers, and knowledge-representation systems were early examples.
-Soar is a more modern instance, as is the cyc project of Lenat and Feigenbaum.
-Perhaps the category should even be taken to include the bulk of expert systems, case-based reasoners, truth-maintenance systems, and diagnosis programs.
+It cannot be that they are not mentioned because such programs are rare.
+In National Public Radio's famous phrase, "let's do the numbers."2 Sure enough, some combinatorial symbolic systems have been constructed, over the years, of just the sort envisaged (and defended) by Fodor, Pylyshyn, and others on the symbolic side of the debate.3 Logic-based programs, theorem provers, and knowledge representation systems were early examples.
+SOAR4 is a more modern instance, as is the CYC project of Lenat and Feigenbaum.
+Perhaps the category should even be taken to include the bulk of expert systems, case-based reasoners, truthmaintenance systems, and diagnosis programs.
 What does this come to, overall?
-Perhaps 10,000 programs, at a maximum?
-Comprised of ten million lines of code?
+Perhaps somewhere between 1,000 and 10,000 programs?
+Suppose each comprises an average of 10,000 lines of code (a couple of hundred pages, in normal formatting).
+That would come to ten million lines of code, overall.

 But now consider the bulk of real-world programming.
 Think of e-mail clients, of network routers, of word processors and spreadsheets and calendar programs, of operating systems and just-in-time compilers, of Java applets and network agents, of embedded programs that run the brakes in our cars, control traffic lights, and hand your cellular telephone call from one zone to the next, invisibly, as you drive down the interstate.
 Think, that is, of commercial software.
-Such programs constitute far
+Such programs constitute far and away the mainstay of computing.
+Again, it is impossible to make even much of a rough estimate, but it will not be too misleading if we assume that there are probably something on the order of 10^{11} -i.e., one hundred billion-lines of C++ code in the world.5